iamrickygoldman/peanut-butter/README.md

 At this time, there is only one javascript utility included in Peanut Butter - equal heights.
 Any time two or more elements - columns or not - need to be equal heights, this plugin will responsively set each element's height to match the tallest.
 To use, simply apply the attribute "data-pb-height" with the same value to all elements.
 Here is an example:

     <div class="pb-col-tb-4" data-pb-height="example1">
-        <p style="background:red;">Equal Height Column 1</p>

     </div>
     <div class="pb-col-tb-4" data-pb-height="example1">
-        <p style="background:yellow;">I think this should be a huge sentence with lots of verbs and nouns and still be equal in height.</p>

     </div>
     <div class="pb-col-tb-4" data-pb-height="example1">
-        <p style="background:yellow;">Can this column be even longer???
-I don't even know what to type here.
-Maybe some lorem ipsum?
-Blah, I think you get the point!</p>

     </div>